N0nl1n34r/matlab_on_condor/README.md

 # `matlab_on_condor`

-This repository provides Matlab source code to run embarassingly parallel problems on a HTCondor system.
+This repository provides Matlab source code to run embarrassingly parallel problems on a HTCondor system.

 ## Installing